 What size do you need?

 Filters range in how much water they deliver.
-For each gallon of water they deliver there can be two to three gallons of waste water that need to be disposed of so it’s important to size your filter correctly for what you need.
+For each gallon of water they deliver there can be two to three gallons of wastewater that need to be disposed of so it’s important to size your filter correctly for what you need.
 Most filters are rated in gallons per day (GPD) or gallons per hour (GPH) delivery.
-Waste water has all the same sanitary qualities of potable tap water but with a slightly elevated concentration of minerals and water treatment chemicals.
+Wastewater has all the same sanitary qualities of potable tap water but with a slightly elevated concentration of minerals and water treatment chemicals.
 It is not recommended for direct human consumption but can be used for flush toilets, laundry, washing vehicles, decorative fountains and other uses that do not require as pure a water source.
-The temperature of water can have a big impact on how much water a RO system will produce per day.
+The temperature of water can have a big impact on how much water an RO system will produce per day.
 Warmer water tends to filter faster and provide more purified water over colder sources.

 Once you start needing over 2000 GPD you’ll want to talk to us about a custom filtration solution that would better meet your needs.
 We can find ways to custom tailor your filtration system to meet your specific water supply in order to make it more efficient and economical for you.